 |Marimekko / Finland|

-Marimekko is a Finnish lifestyle design company renowned for its original prints and colors.
-The company's product portfolio includes high-quality clothing, bags and accessories as well as home décor items ranging from textiles to tableware.
+Marimekko is a world-famous Finnish lifestyle design company renowned for its original prints and colors.
+The company's product portfolio includes high-quality clothing, bags and accessories as well as home decor items ranging from textiles to tableware.

-When Marimekko was founded in 1951, its unparalleled printed fabrics gave it a strong and unique identity.
+When Marimekko was founded in 1951, its unparalleled designs gave it a strong and unique identity.
 The classic Unikko pattern was created in 1964, after Marimekko founder Armi Ratia publicly proclaimed a ban on flowers in Marimekko prints.
 Artist Maija Isola defied the order and designed a whole collection of floral patterns that were so fresh and unique that Armi ended up taking eight of them.
 One of those she accepted was Unikko, the future icon of icons.
+Marimekko is always up to date with the relevant and modern home decor while operating by traditional Finnish values.
+Each and every article is designed to fulfill Marimekko’s core mission: quality, functionality and timelessness.
+Fresh forms, innovative designs, joyful colours and beautiful patterns – the FJØRN Marimekko selection offers Bags & Totes, Tableware and Textiles for the Kitchen, Blankets, Cushions and Vases for the Living Room and many other objects that make a house a home.